-After observing the eager worshippers, I decided to go out the main entrance of the temple.
-Then I turned around and looked at the ornate entrance.
-This Lungshan Temple was built in the 18th century by people from Quanzhou in Fujian province.
-It is said to have undergone extensive renovations was done by craftsmen brought from Quanzhou, Fujian to complete the work in the Chinese style even though the Japanese government occupied this island.
-No matter how much I look at the exterior of Lungshan Temple, I can't feel Japanese elements in it.
-The Japanese governor-general of Taiwan, who ruled Taiwan at the time, had built Shinto shrines in northern Taipei, but it probably had no say in the renovation of the local Buddhist temple.
+Having finished observing the eagerly praying crowd, I walked out of the Lungshan Temple through the main entrance.
+Turning around, I saw the ornate gate in front of me.
+This historic temple was built in the 18th century by people from Quanzhou in Fujian Province.
+When the temple underwent major renovations during the Japanese occupation, craftsmen from Quanzhou, Fujian Province, were invited to come all the way from China to renovate the temple in a completely Chinese style.
+No matter how much one looks at the exterior of Lungshan Temple, one does not sense any Japanese elements.
+The Japanese Governor-General of Taiwan, who ruled the island at the time, built Shinto shrines in northern Taipei, but they probably had no say in the renovation of Longshan Temple, which is revered by the local people.

 Nov 2019 ARCHITECTURE TAIWAN | |